tarantool/tarantool/doc/sphinx/book/administration.rst

     $ ls -l /tarantool_test/my_app

-... expect to see the .snap file, .xlog file, and sophia directory.
+... expect to see the .snap file, .xlog file, and phia directory.
 Then ...

 .. code-block:: console